Spain Digital Nomad Visa Guide (2024)

 Are you eligible if you are a United States citizen?

-Yes, as a United States citizen, you are eligible for the Spain digital nomad visa.
+Yes, as a United States citizen, you are eligible for the Spain Digital Nomad Visa.

-However, to get the nomad visa, you must fulfill the aforementioned requirements and go through the process we will mention below.
+However, to get the visa, you must fulfill the aforementioned requirements and go through the process we will mention below.

 Are you eligible if you are a US Green Card holder?

-Yes, you are eligible to apply for the Spanish digital nomad visa if you are a US Green Card holder.
 It is still paramount that you are a non-EU or non-EEA citizen and that you meet the criteria mentioned above.

 Are you eligible if you are an EU citizen?

-A digital nomad visa is intended for non-EU and non-EEA citizens.
+The Digital Nomad Visa is intended for non-EU and non-EEA citizens.

-Therefore, as an EU citizen, you are not eligible to apply for the Spain digital nomad visa.
+Therefore, as an EU citizen, you are not eligible to apply for the Spain Digital Nomad Visa

-Namely, they can stay and work in Spain for up to three months without registration.
+However, digital nomads who come from the European Union or Schengen area can stay and work in Spain for up to 3 months without registration.

 Are you eligible if you reside in any other country?

-How do I get a digital nomad visa for Spain?
+How do I get a Digital Nomad Visa for Spain?

-By submitting the appropriate abovementioned documentation, you officially begin the process of applying for a Spanish digital nomad visa.
 The response time is short — you’ll likely get the answer in no more than 20 days

-Is it hard to get a digital nomad visa for Spain?
+Is it hard to get a Digital Nomad Visa for Spain?

-Getting a digital nomad visa for Spain is not hard as long as you meet the requirements we mentioned above.
+Getting a Digital Nomad Visa for Spain is not hard as long as you meet the requirements we mentioned above.

 Of course, it is essential to submit the appropriate documents and get useful legal advice from relevant sources.

-Can I live in Spain without a digital nomad visa while working remotely?
+Can I live in Spain without a Digital Nomad Visa while working remotely?

-Yes, there is a possibility to work remotely and live in Spain, without having a digital nomad visa.
+Yes, there is a possibility to work remotely and live in Spain, without having a Digital Nomad Visa.

 What other types of visas suitable for digital nomads does Spain offer?

-• Employee visa
+• The Employee visa

-• Entrepreneur visa, and
+• The Entrepreneur visa, and

-• EU Blue Card
+• The EU Blue Card

 Type #1: Employee visa for Spain